Fardeen2812/k8s-3tier-app/README.md

 -----

-# 🧱 K8s Note App — A DevOps Journey
+# 🧱 K8s Note App — From Local to Cloud-Native (AWS EKS)

 A simple **note-taking web app** built to demonstrate a real-world **DevOps learning journey**.
-This project evolves from a single container to a 3-tier, persistent application running on **Kubernetes (Minikube)**.
+This project has evolved from a single local container to a scalable, 3-tier application running on  **AWS EKS, provisioned via Terraform.**.

-It showcases the evolution from a simple Docker setup to a cloud-native application, complete with a `StatefulSet` for persistent data storage.
+It showcases the transition from manual operations to Infrastructure as Code (IaC) and persistent cloud storage.

 -----